 Indicates a potentially hazardous situation which, if not avoided, COULD result in death or serious injury.

 Indicates a potential hazardous situation which, if not avoided, MAY result in minor or moderate injury.
 It may also be used to alert against unsafe practices.

-IMPORTANT: Read the following instructions COMPLETELY before installing!!
+IMPORTANT: Read the installation and operating instructions COMPLETELY before installing

 2 - SAFETY ISSUES